pip-services/pip-services-docs/content/en/python/sqlserver/persistence/sqlserver_persistence.md

 ---
 type: docs
-title: "PostgresPersistence"
+title: "SqlServerPersistence"
-linkTitle: "PostgresPersistence"
+linkTitle: "SqlServerPersistence"
 gitUrl: "https://github.com/pip-services3-python/pip-services3-postgres-python"
 description: >
-    Abstract persistence component that stores data in PostgreSQL using plain driver.
+    Abstract persistence component that stores data in SQLServer using plain driver.

     This is the most basic persistence component that is only